Javiera Díaz de Valdés

 Javiera Díaz de Valdés Alemparte (born 30 June 1981 in Santiago), is a Chilean television actress best known for her role in the telenovela "Gatas y Tuercas".
 Javiera is a descendant of Javiera Carrera, a Chilean patriot of Basque descent, married to Spanish Pedro Díaz de Valdés.

 She was a model for the Elite modeling agency.
 As an actress she debuted in the film Sexo con Amor.
 In 2005 participated in the telenovela "Gatas y Tuercas", "Charly Tango" in 2006 and recently "Mujeres de Lujo" in 2009–2010.

 Personal life

-In 2006, Javiera Díaz de Valdés married the poet and television presenter Pablo Mackenna and in 2008 born their first child, Rosa.
+In 2006, Javiera Díaz de Valdés married the poet and television presenter Pablo Mackenna, and in 2008 their first child, Rosa, was born.
 During 2009, they ended their relationship.